WilliamABradley/TVMazeSharp/README.md

 I wrote up this API wrapper in 7 Hours, it should hopefully be pretty easy to use.
 It covers all of the current functionality of the TVMaze API (As of 12/09/2015 (September)).

 =========

-**unfortunately this Project file only works in Visual Studio 2015, as it uses Nuget 3.0.
+**Unfortunately this Project file only works in Visual Studio 2015, as it uses Nuget 3.0.
 This can however be fixed by creating a new Class Library in VS2013, going into Nuget Manager and getting Newtonsoft.Json, and then adding my the Models folder and the class file into the project.**

 **If you do this however, make sure that the Namespaces are the same.**

 **VS2015 Community is free and supports extensions so it would be better getting it.**

 =========

 **For more information about this API and its more complex functionality (Such as get Series at Page), visit: http://www.tvmaze.com/api**